esm-tools/pymorize/doc/pymorize_building_blocks.rst

 -----

 Rules describe which files the program is aware of and how it should process them.
-Each rule specifies the files needed to produce a particular CMOR output variable, and minimally has a name, a CMOR variable, and a list of input patterns.
+Each rule specifies the files needed to produce **one single** particular CMOR output variable, and minimally has a name, a CMOR variable, and a list of input patterns.
 The Rule is also connected to one or more pipelines.
 Here's an example of a rule: